chelseasanc/knowledgebase/channels/fullcontact/markdown/What kind of Actions can I take in Full Contact?.md

 * `givenName`, the first name associated with this email
 * `familyName`, the last name associated with this email
 * `twitter`, the Twitter handle associated with this email
-* `facebook`, the URl of the facebook associated with this email
+* `facebook`, the URL of the Facebook associated with this email
-* `LinkedIn`, the URl of the LinkedIn profile associated with this email
+* `LinkedIn`, the URL of the LinkedIn profile associated with this email

 <img src="https://s3.amazonaws.com/azuqua_static/help-center/Channels/full-contact/full-contact-action-1.png"></img>